cesium/safira/bin/docker/README.md

 If you want to run a PostgreSQL database engine in docker, you just need to run ``` ./setup.sh ``` inside this folder, which leaves you with a container up-and-running, or informs you what you need or what went wrong.

-The setup script uses a Makefile with has some commands you can run on your own:
+The setup script uses a Makefile which has some commands you can run on your own:

   * ```make```       -> To create a PostgreSQL container and a user.
 After running this command your container is up-and-running.
   * ```make stop```  -> To stop the container.